 - Buy an entrance fee before visiting this site.

-- Respect monuments, obey the regulations of the management.
+- Respect monuments and obey the regulations of the management.

 - Do not damage artifacts and landscapes.

-- Costumes when coming to the Temple of Literature should be clean and tidy.
-Do not wear skirts or pants that are too short (over knees), revealing clothing or indoor clothing.
+- Costumes should be elegant and tidy when coming to the Temple of Literature.
+Do not wear skirts or pants that are too short (over the knees).

-- Not smoke, not wear a hat in the shrine area, and the gallery.
+- Do not smoke or wear a hat in the worshipping area and the gallery.

-- Having a proper attitude when performing the ceremony, each person burns only one incense stick; burning and putting incense in the right place.
+- Having a proper attitude when performing the ceremony, each person burns only one incense stick and puts incense in the right place.

-- Keep hygiene and protection of environmental landscapes: Do not climb walls, climb trees, break branches, pick flowers, step on lawns, fishing, swim, throwing rubbish indiscriminately.
+- Keep hygiene and protection of environmental landscapes: Do not climb walls, climb trees, break branches, pick flowers, step on lawns, fish, swim, or throw rubbish indiscriminately.
 All of these are not allowed.

-- Do not bring weapons, explosives, flammable substances into the relic.
+- Do not bring weapons, explosives, or flammable substances into the relic.

-- Keep your vehicle in the right place, manage your belongings to avoid any loss.
+- Keep your vehicle in the right place, and manage your belongings to avoid loss.

 - Filming activities at the Temple of Literature are only made with the consent of this site’s leader.

-Going through the long history of Vietnam and big changes in life, the Temple of Literature in Hanoi still has essential roles in the life of Vietnamese people, and also a symbol of education in Vietnam.
-Hopefully, with these introductions, you have enough confidence to explore this site, one of the well-known Hanoi attractions.
+Going through the long history of Vietnam and big changes in life, the Temple of Literature in Hanoi still has an essential role in the spiritual life of the Vietnamese.